KatherineL0/Ansible-Role-List/README.md

 	Logs and configurations are otherwise untouched/default outside of the configurations mentioned in the ./hosts file(s).
 	SELinux is configured to targeting at the end of the OS_Hardening role, and enforce if Setup_SELinux is ran (typically at the end of all other roles, with an assumed trusted/clean system).
 For security and functionality purposes, please be aware of this when running these playbooks.
 - Variables which must be defined for the playbooks to function are currently located in the hosts_example file located in the "Playbooks" directory, along with an explanation of the variables.
+	- You will also want to configure the SSH role (./roles/Setup_SSH/vars/main.yml) variables if you choose to use that role.
 - Per the devsec OS hardening manual: "By default, any process that starts before the `auditd` daemon will have an AUID of `4294967295`.
 To improve this and provide more accurate logging, it's recommended to add the kernel boot parameter `audit=1` to you configuration.
 Without doing this, you will find that your `auditd` logs fail to properly audit all processes."
 	Consider adding "audit=1" to the end of the GRUB_CMDLINE_LINUX_DEFAULT variable in /etc/default/grub.d, performing update-grub, and rebooting.
 This may be added automatically in future versions.